Azure/Azure-Sentinel/Solutions/OpenCTI/Playbooks/OpenCTIPlaybooks/OpenCTI-GetIndicatorsStream/readme.md

 2. Fill in the required paramteres:
     * Playbook Name: Enter the playbook name here (Ex: OpenCTI-UpdateIndicatorInfo)
     * Custom Connector Name: Enter the OpenCTI custom connector name here (Ex: OpenCTICustomConnector)
+    * Import Batch Playbook Name: Enter the Name of the batch import playbook here (Ex: OpenCTI-ImportToSentinel)
+    * Batch Name: Enter the batch name that used in OpenCTI-ImportToSentinel playbook here (Ex: OpenCTIToSentinel)

 ### Post-Deployment instructions
 #### a.
 Authorize connections